PJSalter/Rat-Invaders/README.md

 ## 😸 Game controls:

 - Use the `arrow keys` (`LEFT`, `RIGHT`) to move the 🐈 cat and dodge the cheese. 🧀
-- (moving rigth to the far end of the board from the `left` and `right` side may cause the cat to get stuck) - Just to advise I still need to fix this bug.
+- (moving rigt to the far end of the board from the `left` and `right` side may cause the cat to get stuck) - Just to advise I still need to fix this bug.
-- Use the `spacebar` to shoot balls of wool yarn 🧶 at the 🐀 rats before they hit you with cheese! 🧀
+- Use the `spacebar` to `shoot balls of wool yarn 🧶` at the `🐀 rats` before they hit you with `cheese! 🧀`

 ## About